llafuente/js-2dmath/docs/matrix23.markdown

 ## Matrix23
   2x3 Transformation matrix used in 2D represented as a 8 coordinates array

-  [m11:Number, m12:Number, m13:Number, m21:Number, m22:Number, m23:Number, **cache**:Array(5), nomalized:Boolean]
+  [m11:Number, m12:Number, m13:Number, m21:Number, m22:Number, m23:Number, **cache**:Array(5), dirty:Boolean]

   cache = [xScale:Number, yScale:Number, xSkew:Number, yScale:Number, rotation:Number]

-  why cache? to speed up many operations avoiding tan/atan2/sqrt
+  why cache?
+Speed improvements in exchange of memory to avoid tan/atan2/sqrt.

+  why dirty?
+Matrix.transform could be expensive with large polygons, keep track of this variable to transform only when necessary.

 <a name="Matrix23-create"></a>
 * **create** (): Matrix23